If you’re like most writers, you want to turn your passion for writing into a real online business.

-You can’t possibly get paid to type words on a laptop and work anywhere in the world… Or if you can, it’s not enough to do it full-time…right?
+You might be thinking… you can’t possibly get paid to type words on a laptop and work anywhere in the world… Or if you can, it’s not enough to do it full-time…right?

 But right now, you’re probably thinking…